BlinkTagInc/transit-departures-widget/README.md

 `gtfs_static_path` is the local path to an agency's static GTFS on your local machine.
 Either `gtfs_static_url` or `gtfs_static_path` is required.

 `gtfs_rt_tripupdates_url` is the URL of an agency's GTFS-RT trip updates.
 Note that the GTFS-RT URL must support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in order for the widget to work.
+You may need to set up a proxy that adds CORS headers to your GTFS-RT URLS.
+[GTFS Realtime Proxy](https://github.com/BlinkTagInc/gtfs-realtime-proxy) is an open-source tool that you could use for adding CORS headers.

 - Specify a download URL for static GTFS: